 Peter R. Kahana

-Peter R. Kahana is a Shareholder in the Insurance and Antitrust practice groups.
+Peter R. Kahana is Of Counsel in the Insurance and Antitrust practice groups.
 He concentrates his practice in complex civil and class action litigation involving relief for insurance policyholders and consumers of other types of products or services who have been victimized by fraudulent conduct and unfair business practices.